This post may contain affiliate links. Please read myย privacy policy.

 Instructions

-- Using a mini food processor, ground the chicken, but make sure that it's coarsely ground.
-You can also chop with a knife.
-Mix the chicken with all the ingredients together, set aside in the fridge for 20 minutes.
+- Using a mini food processor, grind the chicken until it's coarsely ground.
+You can also chop it with a knife.
+Mix the chicken with all the ingredients and set aside in the fridge for 20 minutes.

-- Place about a tablespoon of the filling on each wrapper, gather up the sides and leave the center open.
-You might cut off the uneven edges with a pair of scissors if you like the shu mai to look prettier.
+- Place about a tablespoon of filling on each wrapper, then gather the sides while leaving the center open.
+If desired, trim any uneven edges with scissors to make the shu mai look neater.

 - Garnish the top with a green pea and some tobiko.
 Steam in a bamboo steamer for about 5 minutes.
 Serve immediately.